-Psychiatrists are qualified doctors of classical biomedicine with specialization in diagnosing and treating mental illnesses.
+Psychiatrists are qualified doctors of classical biomedicine with a specialization in diagnosing and treating mental illnesses.
 They can prescribe you psychiatric medicines and can give you a hospital treatment.

 Neuropsychiatrists are specialized doctors dealing with central nervous system disorders (brain and spinal cord).